 Caffeine is a stimulant, found in different amounts, in coffee, black and green tea, energy drinks, some soft drinks, and in chocolate.

 There is no clear proof that caffeine affects the ability to become pregnant, but some studies have found that women who drink large amounts of caffeine may take longer to become pregnant and may have a higher risk of miscarriage.
+Some experts warn that high caffeine intake can increase the risk of miscarriage and low birth weight.

 The average amount of caffeine in a cup of coffee is 85mg but it can range from 40mg to 175mg depending on the type of coffee beans, and how the coffee is prepared.